NoodlesCD/NoodlesCD.github.io/blogpost1.md

 ## RESTful Web Application

-Formy next blog post, I will be detailing the development of a RESTful web application utilizing Springboot.
+For my next blog post, I will be detailing the development of a RESTful web application utilizing Springboot.
 For now, I will provide a brief description and its uses.
 A RESTful web service utilizes methods similar to HTML methods, such as GET, POST, PUT or DELETE.
 This results in an efficient way to transport data between systems.
 The data itself is passed in a JSON or XML format which is easily converted for display on a web page, or can be used to create new objects in a programming language such as Java.
 API's can be used to help create a wide variety of applications and public API's are available from a variety of places from Google to Spotify to the City of Calgary.

 For Springboot, these methods are usually implemented in a Service or Controller class within Java similar to the one shown below.
 This class then provides an API for your front-end application to connect to, from which it can retrieve or send data.